New People's Party

-The New People's Party (NPP) is a conservative political party in Hong Kong.
+The New People's Party (NPP) is a political party in Hong Kong.
 Chaired by Regina Ip, it is currently the fourth largest party in the Legislative Council.

 Established by former senior government official Regina Ip in 2011, the party aims at broadening the middle class and civil servant votes where the pro-Beijing camp had traditionally underperformed.
 Since Ip has strongly indicated her interest in becoming Chief Executive and has run in 2012 and 2017 respectively, it has been suggested that the party is primarily a vehicle for that goal.

 The party won two seats in the 2012 Legislative Council election, with Ip re-elected in Hong Kong Island and vice chairman Michael Tien gained a seat in New Territories West.
 The NPP expanded its grassroots network by forming an alliance with regional political group Civil Force in 2014.
 With the groundwork of the Civil Force, the party gained an additional seat in New Territories East in 2016.

 As the NPP became closer with the Beijing authorities, Tien split from the party with six other District Councillors in 2017.
 Being the vocal supporter of the SAR administration, the NPP received a devastating defeat in the 2019 District Council election amid the widespread anti-government protests in 2019, with all of its 28 candidates being defeated and all of its 13 District Councillors being unseated.